Archisman-Mridha/kubeaid/argocd-helm-charts/harbor/README.md

 kubectl exec -it pod/harbor-database-0 -n harbor -- /bin/bash
 ```

-After getting inside the pod, you would be able to access the Postgres container.
-Thus would be able to perform operations manually on the database.
+After getting inside the pod, you would be able to access the Postgres container, and thus would be able to perform operations manually on the database.
 In order to access the database corresponding to the Harbor registry, run the command

 ```bash
 psql -U postgres -d registry